-Cornerstones professional athletic training are pushing the body through space unrestricted, multi-directionally, forcing muscles to work synergistically to execute a movement.
+Cornerstones of professional, athletic training are pushing the body through space multi-directionally, forcing muscles to work synergistically to execute a movement.
 For strength, these coaches ditch machines (or use them very minimal and often for injury recovery, not for muscle development).
 They laugh at leg extension machines, Smiths, and leg presses.
 Instead, they emphasize pushing the body through open space with free-weight barbell squats, lunges, and other functional movements.
 The muscle synergy required to perform these exercise unaided intensely stimulates muscles for maximum muscle growth.

 Free weight exercises or compound exercises burn more calories than isolation movements.
 This is because, as opposed to isolating one muscle group, multiple muscle groups must work together to perform a free weight exercise.